Why "Red Cap"?

 Walker was thanked in a ceremony at the end of the project by King George V & Queen Marry, & he was made a Member of the Royal Victorian Order.

-Years later, the famous explorer, conservationist, filmmaker, innovator, French naval officer, scientist, photographer, author and marine researcher (whew!)
-Jacques Cousteau typically wore a red cap on all his adventures.
+Years later, the famous explorer, conservationist, filmmaker, innovator, French naval officer, scientist, photographer, author marine researcher & all around great guy Jacques Cousteau typically wore a red cap on his adventures.

 In 2004, the movie The Life Aquatic by Wes Anderson featured Bill Murray, Owen Wilson, Willem Dafoe & other scuba divers wearing knit red caps.